 Yes, Western's Career Services Center provides many services and events designed to help graduates secure employment in their chosen fields.
 MSHR program faculty are also committed to sharing any opportunities that they are made aware of with current students and alumni.

-The quickest way to apply to the program is to visit the HR Program webpage and download the required application materials.
-A completed online application form, application fee, official transcripts, official GRE scores, and three letters of reference forms are required.
-If you wish, you can phone the Graduate School at 1-800-369-9854 with any questions.
+For GRE information or to apply to the program, visit the HR Program webpage.
+If you have issues with the application process, please call the Graduate School at 1-800-369-9854.
 The application deadline for fall semester is April 1; the application deadline for spring semester is November 1.